 Urban renewal dates back to the American Housing Act of 1949, when the federal government began to invest great sums of money to redevelop cities that were rapidly declining after World War II.
 Early urban renewal efforts attempted to tackle widespread blight by assembling land to develop massive infrastructure and public facilities, usually at the expense of displacing poor and marginalized residents.
 Today, urban renewal is used in a much more nuanced manner to help create vibrant neighborhoods.

-For more information on the BRA’s 2016 urban renewal extension, click here.
+Further information on the BRA’s 2016 urban renewal extension can be found here.